10 Easy Piano Songs for Beginners

 Learn these songs (and many more) with the flowkey app

-flowkey makes learning Tchaikovsky songs fun and easy.
+flowkey makes learning new songs fun and easy.
 A collection of drills and in-depth tutorials created by professional musicians will help you read sheet music, learn to play with both hands, and master chords and time signatures.
 You will also learn to play famous songs from genres like pop, jazz, film music and classical.
 Get started with flowkey today to start learning.

 Read next